highcharts/controls/ROADMAP.md

 - [ ] Guess control type from the value or evaluated path.
 Fall back to `text`.
 - [ ] Support for Dashboards
+- [ ] More compact view with one or two controls, which is probably the most common use case.
 - [ ] Wider Current Options view, don't limit to the width of the controls.
 - [ ] Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options